Tracy Bonham

 Teenager Of The Year (1994)

 Whatever happened to catchy-songwriter-with-meaningless-lyrics, by the name of Black Francis?
 Is he just indulging himself here, or has he truly lost it?
 Because if “Headache” is all he has left (and I suspect it is), then he should seriously consider a new line of work.
-I mean, even with the Pixies he nearly ruined some perfectly good songs with some embarassing lyrics.
+I mean, even with the Pixies he nearly ruined some perfectly good songs with some embarrassing lyrics.
 Think “Space (I Believe In)” for one.
 Beware thee a musician with lots of riffs and no words, for once the well runs dry it can be pretty sad.
 This surely is.

 Grade: D-